Discrete and Continuous Random Variables

 • Find the inverse image of the generated random number "c" for the given random variable XX and select the appropriate inverse image.

-• Based on the inverse image calculated and the probabiliy measure given, find the CDF of the random variable XX at "c" and enter the value in the input box.
+• Based on the inverse image calculated and the probabiliy measure given, find the CDF of the random variable XX at "c" and enter the value in the input box and check your answer.

 • CDF Properties